-- Contractor to ascertain the location of all sewers and services prior to tree planting; - Root barrier to be installed in planting pits in near proximity to underground services and buildings; - Allow for the use of container grown stock during the periods 1 April to 31 October, and field grown stock from 1 November to 31 March unless otherwise specified in the planting schedule; - Trees planted within grassed areas to be provided with appropriate conical strimmer guards; - Feathered trees (up to and including 14-16cm girth) to be planted in topsoil pits 900 diameter x 900mm deep, supported by a single stub stake; • Multi-stem trees to be planted in topsoil pits 2000mm diameter x 750mm depth or larger as necessary to allow - 500mm soil around rootball with angled stakes; • Standard trees (up to and including 10-12cm girth) to be planted in topsoil pits 900 diameter x 600mm deep, - supported by a single stub stake; - Heavy standard trees (12-14cm girth) to be planted in topsoil pits 900 diameter x 900mm deep, supported by - double stakes; - Base of pit to be broken up to 150mm depth beneath 150mm clean coarse angular gravel. - Where necessary increase tree pit dimensions to ensure that tree pits are at least 75mm deeper and 150mm wider than rootball.
+- No trees to be planted within 3 metres of sewers or services or other easement recommended by the relevant statutory undertaker without the use of tree root barriers eg Greenleaf Reroot 600/100 placed between the - tree and services; All trees shown to be planted ensuring that they are at least 5 metres away from buildings; - Contractor to ascertain the location of all sewers and services prior to tree planting; - Root barrier to be installed in planting pits in near proximity to underground services and buildings; - Allow for the use of container grown stock during the periods 1 April to 31 October, and field grown stock from 1 November to 31 March unless otherwise specified in the planting schedule; - Trees planted within grassed areas to be provided with appropriate conical strimmer guards; • Feathered trees (up to and including 14-16cm girth) to be planted in tree pits 900 diameter x 900mm deep, - supported by a single stub stake; • Standard trees (up to and including 10-12cm girth) to be planted in tree pits 900 diameter x 600mm deep, - supported by a single stub stake: Heavy standard trees (12-14cm girth) to be planted in tree pits 900 diameter x 900mm deep, supported by - double stakes; - Tree pits to consist of 600mm topsoil over 30mm subsoil - Base of pit to be broken up to 150mm depth beneath 150mm clean coarse angular gravel. - Where necessary increase tree pit dimensions to ensure that tree pits are at least 75mm deeper and 150mm wider than rootball.
 Break up bottom of pits to a depth of 150mm.
 Compacted glazed sides of pits should be roughened.